DavidSriker/DL_TAU/README.md

 In order to perform inference over the saved model, several options can be first tuned in the `CommonFlags` script under the following comments:
 * Network name
     * `net_name`
+* Another issue is the amount of epochs the model was trained currently there are 3 models that was trained for 300 epochs in the case one retrain the model adjust appropretly in the `CommonFlags`:
+    * Train parameters
+    * Train Optimizer Params

 In addition, the image size should be set in the *DroneMode.py* script.